-To remedy this situation, ASP.NET 2.0 now includes a Microsoft Management Console (MMC) snap-in that enables Web application administrators to edit configuration settings easily on the fly.
+To remedy this situation, ASP.NET 2.0 now includes a Microsoft Management Console (MMC) snap-in that enables Web application administrators to edit configuration settings easily on the fly through IIS.
 Figure 1-2 shows the ASP.NET Configuration Settings dialog open on one of the available tabs.

-This dialog allows system administrators to edit the contents of the machine.config and the web. config files directly from the dialog instead of having them examine the contents of an XML file.
+This dialog allows system administrators to edit the contents of the machine.config and the web.config files directly from the dialog instead of having them examine the contents of an XML file.

-In addition to this dialog, Web or system administrators have a web-based way to administer their ASP.NET 2.0 applications - using the new Web Administration Tool shown in Figure 1-3.
+In addition to this dialog, Web or system administrators have a Web-based way to administer their ASP.NET 2.0 applications - using the new Web Administration Tool shown here in Figure 1-3 (this is also covered extensively in Chapter 33 of this book).